mysql-net/MySqlConnector/docs/content/api/MySqlConnector/MySqlDataSourceType.md

 # MySqlDataSource class

-[`MySqlDataSource`](../MySqlDataSourceType/) implements a MySQL data source which can be used to obtain open connections, and against which commands can be executed directly.
+[`MySqlDataSource`](../MySqlDataSourceType/) implements a MySQL data source which can be used to obtain open connections.

 ```csharp
 public sealed class MySqlDataSource : DbDataSource